This text effect tutorial will take you through the process of how to put an image inside text using Paint.NET.

 Untick the visibility checkbox beside the layer in the Layers Window.

-10. Activate The Background Layer (Layer 2) and press the Delete key
+10. Activate the background layer (Layer 2) then press the Delete key.

 Select the background layer (Layer 2) in the Layers window to make it active then press Delete.